 We are also concerned about the timing for decreasing reduction value.
 In our initial version of Pyrlang, we decrease reduction value at every local function invocation, module function invocation, and BIF (built-in function) invocation, since this is what the official Erlang interpreter does.
 However, since the JIT in RPython basically traces the target language loop (which is the tail recursive invocation in Pyrlang) it is typically better to keep the loop whole during a switch of the language level process.
 We modified Pyrlang, and made the reduction decrement only occur after CALL_ONLY, which is actually the loop boundary of the target language.

-Of course, this strategy may cause an “unfair”nexecution among language level processes.
+Of course, this strategy may cause an “unfair” execution among language level processes.
 For example, if one process has only a single long-sequence code, it executes until the end of the code.
 On the other hand, if a process has a very short loop, it may be executed by very limited steps then be switched out by the scheduler.
-However, in the real world, this “unfairness”nis usually considered acceptable, and is used in many VM implementations including PyPy for improving the overall performance.
+However, in the real world, this “unfairness” is usually considered acceptable, and is used in many VM implementations including PyPy for improving the overall performance.

 We compared these two versions of Pyrlang in the FACT benchmark.
 The reduction decrement is quite different because there are some BIF invocations inside the loop.
 In the old version the process can be suspended at loop boundaries or other function invocation, but in the new version, it can be suspended only at loop boundaries.